mingfeisun/Cognitive-Emotion-Cpp/README.md

 ### Run the sample
 Open the solution in demo/demo.sln, build and run.

+### More
+Other example code can be found in [this repo](https://github.com/mingfeisun/poseTest/blob/master/proc/FaceParser.cpp).

 ## License
 All Microsoft Cognitive Services SDKs and samples are licensed with the MIT License.